exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 Exasol 8 is already used in SaaS.
 Now Exasol 8 is available for AWS and on-premises.
-The on-premise version is also referred to as "as-Application" version as it cannot only be installed on bare metal hardware but also on top of any VM running a x86 Linux operating system.
+The on-premise version is also referred to as "as-Application" version as it can be installed on bare metal hardware as well as on top of a VM running a x86 Linux operating system.

 ### What are the functional differences between the Cloud-versions and the on-premise ("as application") version